pilartomas/mcp-webrtc/README.md

 ## Example

-For example, a remote A2A agent might need to use our local MCP server to access the filesystem on the A2A client's host.
-The situation is as follows:
+For instance, a remote Agent-to-Agent (A2A) agent might need to leverage a local Model Context Protocol (MCP) server to access the filesystem on the A2A client's host.
+The A2A Protocol, developed by Google, enables secure inter-agent communication and complements MCP by facilitating agent-to-agent interactions.
+In this setup, the scenario unfolds as follows:

 ```mermaid
 ---